 ## }

-Note that all the additional arguments .var.name
+Note that all the additional arguments .var.name,

-and label
+add, info and label are

 automatically joined with the function arguments of your custom check